-The Ohio Photographs section of this website includes a picture of the 1922 second grade class at Holy Name Parish, on Broadway on the southeast side of Cleveland.
+This website includes a picture of the 1922 second grade class at Holy Name Parish on Broadway on the southeast side of Cleveland.
 My mother was in that class and identified most of the children in the picture.
 She identified the fourth young lady from our right in the back row as Evelyn Presgrave.
 What can we learn about Miss Presgrave?

 I've done a few of these classmates already, but this one has to be the easiest, as you will see.
 In 1920, Evelyn was living at 11321 Miles Avenue, Cleveland, with her father Lee, mother Lillian, and brothers Raymond and Ralph.
 Her father was managing a garage.
 By June 5, 1917 when Lee registered for the draft, the family had moved one block east, to 11410 Miles.
 He was working at a liverance company at 8101 Harvard.
 From then until the 1940's, not much changed.
 On the 1940 census, Mr Presgrave said he was the proprietor of an expressing and moving business.
 When he registered again for the draft in 1942, he was still at 11410 Miles, but the business, Presgrave Brothers, Inc., had moved across the street to 8114 Harvard.